ddamko/elixir_cqrs_es/README.md

 # Elixir CQRS with Event Sourcing

+## About Elixir and CQRS
+Elixir is a new functional language built on the Erlang VM (Beam) which is an industry-proven functional programming language that simplifies writing reliable, concurrent, distributed systems.

+CQRS is an architectural pattern that separates commands (which mutate state) from queries (which return values).
+With CQRS the “read” data store and the “write” data store can be on different severs, can use different storage engines, and can be scaled independently.
+CQRS is often linked with the Event Sourcing pattern which models state as a series of events (past tense verbs) rather than a single “latest” value.
+What works for an accountant’s ledger and for Git can work for our “write” store too.
+Given a series of events we can deal with concurrency and collisions more intelligently than “last guy wins”.
+We can also define varied service level agreements for commands and queries.

+CQRS promotes distribution, concurrency and eventual consistency which is dandy until we attempt to code an implementation with conventional tools like C# or Java.
+Lucky for us Elixir/Erlang is unconventional in all the right ways.
+Many of the ideas of CQRS dovetail perfectly with the sweet-spots of Elixir/Erlang.

 This is a port of Bryan Hunter's [example](https://github.com/bryanhunter/cqrs-with-erlang/tree/ndc-oslo) in Erlang.

 ### Try it out.